-Our good quality dinners are supplied by Educaterers and are cooked freshly each day in our kitchen.
-We operate a self-service system where children select their meal choice at the beginning of the school day and are given this at lunchtime.
+Our good quality dinners are supplied by Educaterers and are prepared freshly each day in our kitchen.
+We currently provide cold or hot deli-bags where children select their meal choice at the beginning of the school day and are given this at lunchtime.
 This system encourages children to develop good eating and social habits.

 Children also have the option of bringing packed lunches.
 We encourage parents to make these as healthy as possible and share good ideas with each other.
 We do not allow sweets or fizzy drinks.
 Menus can be viewed at www.warwickshire.gov.uk/schoolmeals.